• Skip to primary navigation

 Japanese green tea is known worldwide and we bring some back with us when we visit Japan.
 You can order loose leaf Japanese tea online or even satchels of green tea if you prefer a teabag.

 If you love the flavor of matcha you can also get a matcha set that comes with a matcha whisk and bowl.
-We recommend buying ceremonial grade matcha if you plan to drink it alone but that can also be expensive.
+We recommend buying ceremonial grade matcha if you plan to drink it alone, but that can also be expensive.

+Buying a high-quality culinary grade matcha that is less expensive is best for baking or sweets but can also be used for lattes.
 Green tea is something that you can enjoy on its own or with Japanese sweets.

 VIRTUAL JAPAN TOUR